p-argento/uni/ALGO/_ALGO.md

 Each week, there's a jupyter notebook with exercises.
 Then, few days before the exam, they should be *submitted*.

+For the PRE-APPELLO.
+Send an email with the notebooks the date before the exam.

 ## Some notes from lectures
 *Programming Priorities*
 1. Correctness